Skip to main content

 Testing is Essential

-Regular testing ensures your BiModal site works for everyone—humans with disabilities, users on slow connections, and AI agents.
+Regular testing ensures your BiModal site works for everyone—humans with disabilities, users on slow connections, and AI agents at every capability level.
 Build testing into your workflow from day one.

 Recommended Testing Cadence:

-• • Every deploy: Automated accessibility + performance tests
+• • Every deploy: Automated agent-level test suite + accessibility tests

 • • Weekly: Manual keyboard + screen reader testing